 The Benefits of Opportunity Fund investing

 Investing in real estate through qualified Opportunity Funds offers several tax advantages — immediately and over the course of the next decade.
 Investors can reap tax deferral benefits immediately at the beginning of their investment.
 But, the greatest capital gains tax advantages are only available to investors who hold their Opportunity Fund investment for at least 10 years.
-Those who invest for at least 10 years can defer and reduce their initial capital gains liability, and also expect to receive permanent exclusion from taxable income of capital gains on profits from the sale of your Opportunity Fund investment.
+Those who invest for at least 10 years can defer and reduce their initial capital gains liability, and also expect to receive permanent exclusion from taxable income of capital gains on profits from the sale of their Opportunity Fund investment.

 In other words, the longer an investor holds their investment, the more potential income they’re able to exclude from capital gains tax.
-The graph below demonstrates a hypothetical situation of a $100,000 investment down a traditional investment path of stocks versus the Fundrise Opportunity Fund path, assuming both investments appreciate at an average 7% annual return.
+The graph below demonstrates a hypothetical situation of a $100,000 investment following a traditional investment path of stocks versus a $100,000 investment following the Fundrise Opportunity Fund path, assuming that both investments appreciate at an average 7% annual return.
 At the end of 10 years, an investor who follows the traditional stock portfolio and pays capital gains tax when gains are realized can end up with $50,000 less than an Opportunity Fund investor who deferred their capital gains tax and reduced their capital gains liability.* Plus, income earned from the sale of an Opportunity Fund investment can qualify for permanent exclusion of capital gains taxes after the 10-year investment mark.

 Why Choose Real Estate for Opportunity Fund Investing?